Witness for the Prosecution (1957 film): Plot

 Senior barrister Sir Wilfrid Robarts is nearing retirement after a heart attack.
 He agrees to defend Leonard Vole, despite Nurse Plimsoll's objections and Sir Wilfrid's doctor having warned against taking stressful criminal cases.
 Leonard is accused of murdering Emily French, a wealthy, childless widow who fell in love with him and named him as the main beneficiary in her will.
 Despite the evidence, Sir Wilfrid believes his client to be innocent.

-Sir Wilfrid speaks with Leonard's German wife, Christine, whom he finds cold and self-possessed; she provides a not entirely plausible alibi.
-He is later shocked when Christine is called to give evidence against Leonard as a prosecution witness.
+Sir Wilfrid speaks with Leonard's German wife, Christine, whom he finds cold and self-possessed; she provides Leonard with an alibi, but Sir Wilfrid warns her that juries often do not accept alibis given by spouses.
+Sir Wilfred is later shocked when Christine is called to give evidence against Leonard as a prosecution witness.

 While a wife cannot be compelled to testify against her husband, it is revealed that her marriage to Leonard is invalid, as she was already married to another man, Otto Helm, still alive and living in Germany.
 She states that she never loved Leonard, and her conscience compels her to tell the truth.
-She explains that she had a marriage ceremony with Leonard, a Royal Air Force sergeant serving in Berlin's British occupation zone, solely to escape from Soviet-controlled territory to the West.
-According to her testimony, Leonard arrived home after the time of the murder and confessed that he had killed Mrs. French.
+She explains that she met Leonard, a Royal Air Force sergeant serving in Berlin's British occupation zone, and went through a marriage ceremony with him solely to escape from Soviet-controlled territory.
+According to her testimony, Leonard arrived home after the time of the murder, and openly confessed that he had killed Mrs. French.